eNMS-automation/eNMS/docs/source/advanced/endpoint_types/results_service.md

 !!!
 Note
     - The `service_name` must be URL encoded.
 This replaces spaces and special characters with %<number>.
 For example a space becomes '%20'.
-    - The status property in the result will show either "Running" or "Completed"
+    - The status property in the result will show either "Running" or "Completed".
     - Before the service has started the request fails with the HTTP 404 error indicating that the service run is not found.